sunkireddy-Barath/Programs-Events-Dashboard-System-Wide-Metrics-Data-Downloads/README.md

 A high-performance, polished administrative interface designed for Wikimedia Foundation staff.
 This dashboard provides real-time visibility into global program metrics and enables secure, background-processed data exports for deep analysis.

-Built with a "human-first" philosophy, the repository is 100% manual, neat, and professional.

 ---